-Avery's first full-length feature film is a tense sci-fi thriller with time travel elements and a complex love story at its core.
+A tense sci-fi thriller with time travel elements and a complex love story at its core.

-Synced was filmed in Scotland, Japan, and the United States over two years with a large cast of talented actors from Britain, Norway, Spain, Japan, and the United States.
+Filmed in Scotland, Japan, and the United States over two years with a large cast of talented actors from Britain, Norway, Spain, Japan, and the United States.

 "It's about him.
 It's about her.
 It's about time."